uzwal01/gritfeat-assignments/10-DSA-Day2/README.md

 <br>

-### 10.Explain the concept of a Binary Search Tree and provide its implementation in JavaScript.
+### 10. Explain the concept of a Binary Search Tree and provide its implementation in JavaScript.

 A Binary Search Tree is a binary tree where:
 - Each node has at most two children: `left` and `right`.